blackwoodgardens/blackwoodgardens.github.io/_posts/2025-09-17-WhoDoesRenovation.md

 Garden designers are knowledgeable on many aspects of the garden from lighting to drainage and will have horticulture skills to be able to select the right plants for your garden.

-Their role is different to that of a landscape architect, who will often work on much larger projects such as urban landscapes, whereas Garden designers tend to work in private gardens and have detailed plant knowledge.
+Their role is different to that of a Landscape Architect, who will often work on much larger projects such as urban landscapes, whereas Garden designers tend to work in private gardens and have detailed plant knowledge.

 Planting design is a service many garden designers provide.